pierangeloc/zio-theseus/deckset/deckset.md

 - Binary code instrumentation, that adds aspects around the code
 - + very powerful, very seamless, works most of the time.
 DX is great because the only thing to do is add a jvm option!
 + - when it doesn't work, it's very difficult to change or to modify
++ - Instruments all or nothing.
+You can't selectively instrument something but not everything
 - My take: Use the power of functional programming, and of the Scala language, to keep benefiting from instrumentation
 - Example:
 - Show before instrumentation